 - To the now empty pan, melt 2 tablespoons butter over medium heat.
 Increase heat to medium high and add onions and apples; saute for 5-7 minutes, or until onions and apples are tender.
 Add garlic and saute for 30 more seconds.

-- Return rice to skillet along with cranberries, pecans and apple cider vinegar.
+- Return rice to skillet along with cranberries and pecans.
+Add apple cider vinegar a little at a time to taste if desired for more tang (I use 2 teaspoons).
 Toss to evenly combine.
 Season with additional salt and pepper to taste.
 Garnish as desired.

 Carlsbad Cravings Original